 Ok, so let’s think this through.
-Jesus said at the end of this age, there would be a time like no other in history.
+Jesus said at the end of the age, there will be a time like no other in history.
 And Jeremiah said the same thing.
 Could there be two times that are the worst in history?
-No. So, it has to be referring to the same event.
+Of course not.
+So, it has to be referring to the same event.
 Both Matthew 24 and Jeremiah 30 are referring to the prophesied Great Tribulation at the end of this age.
 These are two voices prophesying of the same upcoming event.

 But notice an additional fact here that we didn’t have in Matthew.
 Jeremiah says it is the time of Jacob’s trouble.
 But who is Jacob?
 Jacob was one of the patriarchs in the book of Genesis, in the Bible.
 He was the son of Isaac and grandson of Abraham.
 He was originally called Jacob but then God changed His name to Israel.
 His descendants, the children of Israel, became a nation, and, over time, a number of different nations.
 So, what we’re reading here is that the Tribulation is going to be especially difficult for the modern descendants of Jacob, or Israel.

-But who are the descendants of Jacob, and Israel?
-The people who came out of Western Europe and the British Isles, including many English-speaking people all over the globe of today.
-Those people who’ve had such wonderful blessings over the last 2 or 3 centuries, and have risen to incredible power.
+But who are the descendants of Jacob and Israel?
+The people who came out of Western Europe and the British Isles, including many English-speaking people all over the globe today.
+Those people who’ve had such wonderful blessings over the last two or three centuries, and have risen to incredible power.
 Those people who’ve enjoyed material wealth and prosperity like no others on earth.

 Could America, Britain, Canada, and other Western nations collapse?
 Absolutely.
 Frankly, when we look at history, we see rise and fall is a normal pattern of every civilization.
 In an article for the BBC website, entitled “Are we on the road to civilisation collapse?”
-Luke Kemp analysed the rise and fall of civilisations over a period of more than 3,000 years.
-His conclusion was the average lifespan of a civilisation or empire is about 336 years.
-Are any civilisations immune from decline and fall?
+Luke Kemp analyzed the rise and fall of civilizations over a period of more than 3,000 years.
+His conclusion was that the average lifespan of a civilization or empire is about 336 years.
+Are any civilizations immune from decline and fall?
 He would argue no. He wrote this: “Collapse can be defined as a rapid and enduring loss of population, identity and socio-economic complexity.
 Public services crumble and disorder ensues… Virtually all past civilisations have faced this fate.
 Some recovered or transformed, such as the Chinese and Egyptian.
 Other collapses were permanent...”

 We in the western world are not immune to the possibility of collapse.
-And when we look at Bible prophecy, what we find is our people are going to bear the brunt of the tribulation.
+And when we look at Bible prophecy, what we find is we're going to bear the brunt of the tribulation.
 That’s what Jeremiah 30 is saying.
-But the whole world will also experience great difficulty.
+But the whole world will also go through great difficulty.
 The book of Revelation speaks of warfare and plagues like the world has never known.

 But why will it happen?
-That’s a vital question, which we’ll answer it in our next segment.
+That’s a vital question, which we’ll answer in this program.
 But before that, let me offer you our free DVD, “A Culture in Crisis.”
-It’s a compilation of three Tomorrow’s World programs, and it discusses major changes going on in our society right now.
+It’s a compilation of three Tomorrow’s World programs, and it discusses major changes going on in our societies right now.
 Prophesied events are going to take many by surprise.
 You need to understand what’s happening and why.
 So give us a call, or order one by clicking the link in the description.
 Also, remember to click the "like" button.
 And if you don't want to miss another Tomorrow's World video, be sure to subscribe to our channel and hit the notification bell.

-Welcome back.
-In the last segment we asked the question, will civilization collapse?
+So we've asked the question, will civilization collapse?
 And we went to the only source there is to know the future, the Bible.
-In two different places it referred to a global upheaval that will take place in the end-times.
+In two different places, it referred to a global upheaval that will take place in the end-times.
 But why is this calamity coming?

 This hits even closer to home than you might think.
 Because Ezekiel didn’t just prophesy to the people of his day in Jerusalem.
 He’s prophesying to us.
 Let me explain.

-Notice what he specifically predicts about the house of Israel, in Ezekiel 6:2, “Son of man, set your face toward the mountains of Israel, and prophesy against them, and say, ‘O mountains of Israel, hear the word of the Lord GOD!’
+Notice what he specifically predicts about the house of Israel, in Ezekiel 6, and verse 2, “Son of man, set your face toward the mountains of Israel, and prophesy against them, and say, ‘O mountains of Israel, hear the word of the Lord GOD!’
 Thus says the Lord GOD to the mountains, to the hills, to the ravines, and to the valleys: ‘Indeed I, even I, will bring a sword against you, and I will destroy your high places… In all your dwelling places the cities shall be laid waste, and the high places shall be desolate....’”
 [Ezekiel 6:2-3, 6]

 Ezekiel predicted that Israel’s cities would be destroyed.
 But Israel was already in captivity over 100 years earlier!
 And, in that captivity, Israel’s cities weren’t destroyed, they were repossessed by other groups of people brought in by the Assyrians.
 So Ezekiel was prophesying of a time yet future when the land of Israel will be so devastated that its cities are leveled.

 Who is the modern house of Israel?
-Nations coming from the British Isles and Western Europe, and comprising much of the English speaking people around the world.
+Well, nations coming from the British Isles and Western Europe, and comprising much of the English-speaking people around the world.
 So Ezekiel was describing a shocking and horrifying collapse for these people, yet to come.
 When you see the writing on the wall, and the direction of our morals, it’s chilling.

 You need this special DVD “A Culture in Crisis.”
 It’s a compilation of three Tomorrow’s World telecasts.
 It outlines in detail where our society is going wrong, and it reveals the origins of the sea changes that are going on today.
 It will help you understand why things are happening as they are.
 You and your family need this DVD.
 We’ll send it to you free of charge.
 Just call the number on the screen or click the link below for our DVD, “A Culture in Crisis”.
-Don’t forget -- order yours today.

-In the last segment, we examined why God predicts calamity to come on a people.
-And we asked the question, could that be ahead for us?
+We've examined why God predicts calamity to come on a people.
+And we've asked the question, could that be ahead for us?

-Let’s take an even closer look.
+Now let’s take an even closer look.
 The message Ezekiel was to deliver to the house of Israel contained a very heartfelt and compassionate appeal from God.
 When God said He would allow the house of Israel to be militarily overthrown and taken captive, notice what else He added.
-We read in Ezekiel 6, “Yet I will leave a remnant, so that you may have some who escape the sword among the nations, when you are scattered through the countries.
-(9) Then those of you who escape will remember Me among the nations where they are carried captive, because I was crushed by their adulterous heart which has departed from Me…” (Ezekiel 6:8-9)
+We read in Ezekiel, chapter 6, “Yet I will leave a remnant, so that you may have some who escape the sword among the nations, when you are scattered through the countries.
+Then those of you who escape will remember Me among the nations where they are carried captive, because I was crushed by their adulterous heart which has departed from Me…” [Ezekiel 6:8-9]

 Many portray God as scary, vindictive, and monstrous.
 But look at God’s reaction to the disobedience and obstinance of Israel.
 It says He was “crushed.”
 He was greatly distressed.
 God doesn’t want our blind obedience.
 He wants a relationship.
 He showed us His love by sending His Son as a sacrifice.
 He wants loyalty in return.
 And when He does so much for a people, it hurts Him and it grieves Him to see those people reject Him and in turn self-destruct.

 Notice what the prophet Isaiah said, in Isaiah chapter 1.
-(4) “Alas, sinful nation, a people laden with iniquity, a brood of evildoers, children who are corrupters!
-They have forsaken the LORD, they have provoked to anger the Holy One of Israel, they have turned away backward… (7) Your country is desolate, your cities are burned with fire; strangers devour your land in your presence; and it is desolate, as overthrown by strangers.”
-(Isaiah 1:4, 7)
+“Alas, sinful nation, a people laden with iniquity, a brood of evildoers, children who are corrupters!
+They have forsaken the LORD, they have provoked to anger the Holy One of Israel, they have turned away backward… Your country is desolate, your cities are burned with fire; strangers devour your land in your presence; and it is desolate, as overthrown by strangers.”
+[Isaiah 1:4, 7]

 Again, we want you to understand why our civilization is in decline, and yes, why it will fall.
 It’s not a mystery.
 We all need to get our house in order, and understand how God wants us to conduct our lives.
-So order this special DVD offer, “A Culture in Crisis.”
-It will open your eyes to what’s happening in our world, and why.
-Don’t delay--call, write, or click today.
-Just order, “A Culture in Crisis.”
+So order our special DVD offer, “A Culture in Crisis.”
+It will open your eyes to what’s happening in the world, and why.
+And also don't forget to "like" this video and subscribe to our channel.

 The Bible reveals cataclysmic events will happen to the generation leading up to Christ’s return.
 But what should you and I do?
 What can we do?
 Daniel 12 provides insight.
-In speaking about the time of the end, notice what he said.
-Daniel 12:1, “At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
+The timing is the time of the end.
+Notice what is says, in Daniel chapter 12, “At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered, every one who is found written in the book.”
+[Daniel 12:1]

-Be sure to join us again next week, as Gerald Weston, Richard Ames, Wallace Smith and I will continue to share this Good News with you, of the coming Kingdom of God, Christ’s reign on earth, and the powerful prophecies your Bible holds.
+Be sure to join us again next week, as Gerald Weston, Richard Ames, Wallace Smith, and I will continue to share this Good News with you of the coming Kingdom of God, of Christ’s reign on earth, and the powerful prophecies your Bible holds.

 See you next time!